-Pulwama Terror Attack: Navjot Singh Sidhu to be sacked from The Kapil Sharma show
+Pulwama Terror Attack: Navjot Singh Sidhu to be removed from The Kapil Sharma show

-Reacting to the recent attacks on Pulwama, Sidhu had commented saying, "For a handful of people, can you blame the entire nation and can you blame an individual?
+Reacting to the attack, one of the deadliest in Jammu and Kashmir, Sidhu had commented, "For a handful of people, can you blame the entire nation and can you blame an individual?
 It (the attack) is a cowardly act and I condemn it firmly.
 Violence is always condemnable and those who did it must be punished."

 Sidhu's comment has not gone well with the netizens.
 In fact, #BoycottSidhu has been trending since last night.